munoz0raul/arduino-demo/arduino-voice-webui/README.md

 - **Server-Sent Events (SSE)** for live status updates
 - **Edge Impulse integration** for on-device audio classification
 - Dockerized environment with:
-  - Flask web server on port 5000
+  - Flask web server on port 8000
   - Audio input via ALSA
   - Real-time classification at ~10Hz
+  - Physical LED indicators on the board
 - Isolated environment with reproducible builds
 - No internet required for inference (model runs locally)